-The old part of Hyderabad is laden with ancient structures while the newer version of the place presents a completely different aspect with ultramodern structures, beautiful architecture and contemporary shopping complexes studded in every nook and corner.
-HITECH city (Hyderabad Information Technology Engineering Consultancy City), situated in the Madhpur area is a 10 storeyed cylindrical structure that houses offices of Indian and International IT giants in over 5,00,000 sq. feet of area.
+The old part of Hyderabad is laden with ancient structures while the newer version of the place presents a completely different aspect with ultramodern structures, beautiful architecture, and contemporary shopping complexes studded in every nook and corner.
+HITECH City (Hyderabad Information Technology Engineering Consultancy City), situated in the Madhapur area is a 10 storied cylindrical structure that houses offices of Indian and International IT giants in over 5,00,000 sq. feet of area.

-One of the must visits in Hyderabad is the pearl bazaar where beautiful pearls coming in from all over the world pass through the hands of skilled craftsmen to be molded into gorgeous jewellery.
+One of the must-visit in Hyderabad is the pearl bazaar where beautiful pearls coming in from all over the world pass through the hands of skilled craftsmen to be molded into gorgeous jewelry.
 Other nearby markets sell clothing items including colorful attire as sported by some of the known tribes of Andhra Pradesh.

-History comes alive in the form of 15th and 16th century old ruins at Bidar, situated at a distance of 150 km west of Hyderabad.
+History comes alive in the form of 15th and 116th-century-old ruins at Bidar, situated at a distance of 150 km west of Hyderabad.
 The prominent tourist attractions at the place include the rangeen mahal or the colorful palace.

-By Air: The Begumpet airport located at Hyderabad connects the city with all other major Indian cities and a number of International cities including those in the middle east, Singapore and more recently Chicago.
-An International airport is being constructed in the outskirts of the city and once complete will connect with a number of other destinations.
+By Air: The Begumpet airport located at Hyderabad connects the city with all other major Indian cities and a number of international cities including those in the middle east, Singapore, and more recently Chicago.
+An International airport is being constructed on the outskirts of the city and once complete will connect with a number of other destinations.
 Indian Airlines and other private carriers operate several flights a day connecting Hyderabad with other major Indian cities including Delhi and Mumbai.

-By Rail: The Secunderabad railway station, situated at the centre of the city receives regular trains from all the major Indian cities including Delhi, Mumbai, Kolkata, Chennai, Cochin, Bhubaneshwar and Rajkot.
+By Rail: The Secunderabad railway station, situated at the center of the city receives regular trains from all the major Indian cities including Delhi, Mumbai, Kolkata, Chennai, Cochin, Bhubaneshwar, and Rajkot.
 Daily trains between Delhi and Hyderabad are Dakshin Exp. and A P Exp.

-with all the neigbouring cities in and outside the state.
+with all the neighboring cities in and outside the state.
 National Highways 7 & 9 pass through the city.